Update: ‘Battery & Range’ sub-section of ‘Rivian R1S Specifications’ section updated.

-The Tesla Model X is touted to be the Rivian R1S rival.
+The Tesla Model X is touted to be the 2023 Rivian R1S rival.
 However, both models have vastly different appeals.
-Besides, the Model X costs USD 120,990 onwards, which means the Rivian SUV is much more affordable.
+Besides, the Model X costs USD 120,990 onwards, which makes the Rivian SUV seem much more affordable.

 Production & Deliveries

-Rivian makes the R1S at its in Normal (Illinois), USA.
-The company has started delivering its first electric SUV to customers in the home market.
+Rivian makes the R1S at its Normal plant.
+The company started delivering its first electric SUV to customers in the home market last year.
 There’s long waiting periods involved though, as production is slow because of component shortages.
-As of May 9, 2022, Rivian had 90,000+ pre-orders for the R1T and R1S combined.
+On November 9, 2022, Rivian had 114,000+ pre-orders for the R1T and R1S combined.